Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 A solar battery will save the planet, save you money long-term, and protect you during blackouts.

-Is Your System Battery Ready
+Is Your System Battery Ready:

 Can you even add a solar battery to your system?

 Many of our customers want the option to add a battery later.
 They’re often told that the system might be “battery-ready” or that a battery can be added later.
-The reality is, with batteries like the Tesla Powerwall 2 (an AC-coupled solar battery), almost any solar system is battery-ready.
-You can add a Powerwall 2 or another AC-coupled option to nearly any solar system.
-And it will be extremely effective if the solar produces enough excess energy during the day.
+The reality is that not every battery can be installed at a later date.

 Quite often at Penrith Solar Centre, we have customers approach us with an older one-to-one-and-a-half kilowatt system already on their roof.
 It hasn’t been able to keep up with rising electricity bills.
 They want to add a solar battery to that system.
-That’s never going to fully charge solar batteries in the class of the Powerwall 2 and the Enphase IQ Battery 5P.
-You need a minimum, in our opinion, of at least 5 kilowatts of solar to warrant a battery.

 Money Back Via Feed-in Tariffs:

 Batteries are typically set up for maximum self-consumption.
 This means that during the day, solar energy first powers the home, then any excess energy is stored in the battery, and only when the battery is full will excess energy be sold back to the grid.
-At night, the battery is used first, then energy is imported from the grid when the battery is depleted.

-Solar panels often produce more electricity than you consume immediately.
-As mentioned, without a battery, surplus energy is sent back to the grid.
-The utility company compensates you for this surplus energy through feed-in tariffs, which are payments for electricity supplied from your home or business to the grid.
-Originally, these tariffs were introduced by the government to encourage the use of renewable energy.
+The utility company compensates you for this surplus energy through feed-in tariffs, which are payments for electricity supplied from the solar on your home to the grid.
+Originally, these tariffs were introduced to encourage the use of renewable energy and assist the grid during peak hours.

 Electricity transmission from power lines to residential home with associated costs.